chrisking81/UsefulScripts/LabSetup.md

-# Get Ready for the DevOps and Containers Hands-On
+# Get Ready for the DevOps and Containers Hands-On Exercise

 Instructions on how to run the one-click script: